emanderson811/day-edition/_texts/003day-land.md

 >
 >Visualize 70 acres of land, a stream running through it, 2,450 species and varieties of shrubs and trees that may be found in Iowa and surrounding states and you have an idea of the Iowa State College arboretum that will be well established by 1942.
 >
->Iowa State's arboretum --which is a short name for botanical tree garden --begins at the junction of Chamberlain and Hayward streets and extends for nearly a mile, past State street and ends near the Agronomy Farm.
+>Iowa State's arboretum -- which is a short name for botanical tree garden -- begins at the junction of Chamberlain and Hayward streets and extends for nearly a mile, past State street and ends near the Agronomy Farm.
 >
 >Aided by the local CCC camp and NYA help from the college the work is carried on as funds are appropriated, according to R.R.
 Rothacker, professor of landscape architecture and chairman of the committee in direct charge of the project.
 >